Libby Smith (footballer)

-Libby Smith (born 11 March 2001) is an English professional footballer who plays as a forward for USL Super League club Sporting JAX, and previously played for Leicester City and Birmingham City.
+Libby Smith (born 11 March 2001) is an English professional footballer who plays as a forward for Hibernian.

+Smith previously played for Leicester City and Birmingham City.

 Youth career

 Born in Leicester, Smith joined Leicester City aged 7.
 She is also a product of the Chelsea academy, and played for Thetford Town in Norfolk, making four appearances for the girls team.

 Club career

 Leicester City

 On 30 June 2021, having helped Leicester City in the 2020–21 season to gain promotion to the Women's Super League for the first time in the clubs history, while playing as a right-back, it was announced that Smith would be among nine players leaving the club.

 Birmingham City

 On 28 July 2021, Smith signed for Women's Championship club Birmingham City.

 On 10 January 2022, during the 2021–22 season in the WSL, Smith featured in the stunning defeat against league leaders Arsenal, scoring the opening goal in the 2–0 victory that ended Arsenal's unbeaten run.
 Her goal in the third minute that caught out Arsenal's defenders, described as "beautiful in its simplicity" by Optus Sport, would also be her debut goal in the top tier of English women's football.

 With City relegated back to the Championship for the 2022–23 season, they faced top tier opposition again for the first time against Brighton & Hove Albion in the League Cup, with Smith scoring an important goal in the 3–2 victory.